Our Team

 Member

 Kai Caraganis is a 40-year resident of North Carolina, having grown up in Chatham County and making his way to UNCW for his undergraduate studies.
 Professionally, Kai embarked on his career with Fidelity Investments, gaining valuable experience in the finance sector.
 He later transitioned to investment banking, specializing in the middle market, which further honed his expertise in finance.
 For the past decade, Kai has been deeply involved in the venture capital space, focusing on bringing nascent technologies to market.
 This role highlights his keen eye for innovation and his commitment to advancing emerging technologies.
+Currently, he is Vice President Investment banking at Carnegie Point.

 Kai's commitment to community service is evident from his early and significant volunteer contributions with nonprofits in the Triangle. involvement with Communities in Schools, where he contributed as a dedicated volunteer.
 His passion for community engagement led him to a significant board role at the Durham-based organization, Partners for Youth.
 As a board member, Kai played a pivotal role in financial oversight, serving as the treasurer.
 His leadership and strategic vision were instrumental in the successful merger with Durham Children's Initiative, a major step in enhancing the organization's impact on the community.